-The scriptures teach that the dead are sleeping waiting to be resurrected at the Resurrection Day.
+The scriptures teach that at death the righteous doesn’t ascend to haven but that he sleeps awaiting to be resurrected at the Resurrection Day.
 The Bible resembles death as a state of “sleep” (John 11:11-14; Psalms 13:3; Acts 7:60; Job 14:12; Daniel 12:2).
 The dead sleep until the great day of the Lord at the end of the world.
 Jesus said, “Verily, verily, I say unto you, the hour is coming, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live” (John 5:25).

 In death, humans are totally unconscious with no activity or knowledge of any kind.
 A person: returns to dust (Psalms 104:29), knows nothing (Ecclesiastes 9:5), possesses no mental powers (Psalms 146:4), has nothing to do with anything on earth (Ecclesiastes 9:6), does not live (2 Kings 20:1), waits in the grave (Job 17:13), and continues not (Job 14:1, 2) until the Resurrection.

-And we read in Acts chapter 2:29,34 “David, that he is both dead and buried, and his sepulchre is with us unto this day… David is not ascended into the heavens.”
+And we read in Acts chapter 2:29,34 “David, that he is both dead and buried, and his sepulcher is with us unto this day… David is not ascended into the heavens.”
 Although David is a righteous man he is not in heaven yet.
-David died 3 thousand years ago – for him it will seem like one second and he’ll be resurrected and caught up to heaven when Jesus comes.
+David died 3 thousand years ago – for him that long time will seem like one second and he’ll be resurrected and caught up to heaven when Jesus comes.

 In His service,